What is cradle cap?

 - Loosen the scaly patches of cradle cap with a soft-bristle brush or a brush-comb combo like this.

-- Shampoo with a gentle, non-toxic baby wash such as Earth Mama with anti-fungal lavender oil.
+- Shampoo with a gentle baby wash such as Earth Mama or Baja Baby.